cohure/CHR2022-website/content/programme.md

       <i class="material-icons-outlined">picture_as_pdf</i>
     </a>
     <div class="row">
-      <span class="title col s10">Formulaic Language Use in Historical Legal Documents</span>
+      <span class="title col s10">Automatic Identification and Classification of Portraits in a Corpus of Historical Photographs</span>
       <p>
-        <span class="col s10 author">Marijn Koolen and Rik Hoekstra</span><br>
+        <span class="col s10 author">Taylor Arnold, Lauren Tilton and Justin Wigard</span><br>
       </p>
       <span class="">
         <div class="abstract-wrapper hide-on-small-only col s12">
-          <span class="abstract">Historical administrative corpora are filled with jargon and formulaic expressions that were used con- sistently across many documents.
-Governmental decisions, notarial deeds and official charters often contain fixed expressions to ensure that the same legal aspects in different documents had the same interpretation.
-Such formulaic expressions can be used to identify specific elements of a document.
-For instance, a deed has different formulas to indicate whether it concerns the sale of property or the transferal of rights.
-In this paper we explore formulas as a methodological devise to structure the text of an administrative corpus and make the information contained in it better accessible.
-We use a data- driven method to detect potential formulaic expressions in historical corpora, that can deal with spelling variation and change and recognition errors introduced in the digitisation process.
-We apply this ex- ploratory technique on a corpus of almost 300,000 eighteenth-century resolutions of the States General of the Dutch Republic and find many formulaic expressions that capture relationships between the polit- ical actors involved and the decisions that were made.
-A first analysis suggests that many formulas can be used to add metadata to individual resolutions on various elements of the proposals and decisions that are part of each resolution.</span>
+          <span class="abstract">There have been recent calls for an increased focus on the application of computer vision to the study and curation of digitised cultural heritage materials.
+In this short paper, we present an approach to bridge the gap between existing algorithms and humanistically driven annotations through a case study in which we create an algorithm to detect and and classify portrait photography.
+We apply this method to a collection of about 40,000 photographs and present a preliminary analysis of the constructed data.
+The work  is part of the larger ongoing study that applies computer vision to the computational analysis of over a million U.S. documentary photographs from the early twentieth century.</span>
         </div>
       </span>
    </div>
  </li>
 </div>
 </ul>

 #### Session 2D    Social media
 <ul class="collection">